-When an upset customer is describing a problem, which action should be avoided?
+When an upset customer describes a problem, which action should be avoided?

-c) Suggesting that the customer speak to the manager
+- Suggesting that the customer speaks to the manager.

-d) Promising to follow up on problem resolution
+- Promising to follow up on problem resolution.

 As candidates, we would have come across such questions in our recruitment process.
-As employers, we have force fit them somewhere in the recruitment, giving it a bloated name – ‘Psychometric Testing‘ although not clear enough as to what purpose Psychometric Tests serve.
-Sometimes we even wonder if we’re incorporating Psychometric Tests just because rest of the world is.
+As employers, we have force-fit them somewhere in the recruitment, giving it a bloated name – ‘Psychometric Testing’ although not clear enough about what purpose Psychometric Tests serve.
+So, sometimes we even wonder if we’re incorporating Psychometric Tests just because the rest of the world is.

-What is the all the fuzz and fad about psychometric tests?
-Are they of any significant value?
+What is all the fuzz and fad about psychometric tests?
+Also, are they of any significant value?

 What are Psychometric Tests?

-Psychometric tests are partly designed to assess the cognitive skills – decision making skills, abstract thinking, problem solving skills, and primarily to understand innate behavioral traits of candidates.
-And that part of psychometric tests designed for assessing behavioral traits are called Personality Tests.
+Psychometric tests are partly designed to assess cognitive skills – decision-making skills, abstract thinking, problem-solving skills, and primarily to understand the innate behavioral traits of candidates.
+And that part of psychometric tests designed for assessing behavioral traits is called Personality Tests.

 Types of Personality Testing Models